-Jennifer Heil is the first woman in the world to complete the Grand Slam of her sport, winning all major titles and is a Guinness World Record holder for winning four World Championship gold medals, along with two silvers.
+Jennifer Heil is the first female skier in the world to complete the grand slam in freestyle skiing, winning all major international titles.
+She also holds a Guinness World Record for the woman with the most gold medals at the FIS Freestyle World Championships, with four, to go, along with two silver medals.

-She made her Olympic debut at Salt Lake City 2002 when she finished fourth as an 18-year-old.
-She followed that by capturing Canada’s first-ever Olympic medal in ladies’ moguls when she won gold at Turin 2006.
-She again won Canada’s first medal of the Olympic Games at Vancouver 2010 – a silver.
+Jennifer made her Olympic debut at Salt Lake City 2002 when she finished fourth as an 18-year-old then followed that by capturing Canada’s first-ever Olympic medal in ladies’ moguls when she won gold at Turin in 2006.
+The Alberta born skier then won Canada’s first medal of the Olympic Games at Vancouver 2010 – a silver.

 A consistent competitor, Heil won the overall World Cup moguls title , five times, amassing 58 World Cup medals (including 25 wins) over her illustrious career.